Gold Miner Pulse (ext'd art.)

 How gold miners are performing is shown by the capitalization weighed gold miners index of stocks included in the Gold Miner Pulse database (yellow diamond symbols).
 Note that most quotes are in CAD, which has been fluctuating to the USD.
 The blue graph shows the GMP silver miners index.
 The long term depreciation of the loonie mitigated the miner loss during gold miner bear market.

-The silver mining index was the first to break above parity, despite silver about flat from where we started over 10 years ago.
-After the June top, a lengthy slide brought the silver index back to 800.
-Ultimately the Christmas rally brought us back to 1000.
+The silver mining index was the first to break above parity, despite silver about flat from where it started over 10 years before.

 Note that the index calculation always is compensated for composition changes.